 I have chosen lamb chops for this dish as they cook very quickly in a hot oven and so are perfect for a quick and easy dinner when time is short.
 They are also easy to get hold of – and you can usually buy organic ones – not all cuts of lamb are easy to source if you want to buy organic – I got these from Tesco.

-To flavour the lamb I have used a very simple marinade made from harissa, lemon juice, olive oil and honey – if you have got time, you could marinade the lamb for an hour or more but, if time is tight, just 10 minutes will do – the rest of the marinade gets thrown into the traybake too, so the flavours permeate the whole dish.
+To flavour the lamb I have used a very simple marinade made from harissa, lemon juice, olive oil and honey – if you have got time, you could marinate the lamb for an hour or more but, if time is tight, just 10 minutes will do – the rest of the marinade gets thrown into the traybake too, so the flavours permeate the whole dish.

 I have also roasted some delicious veggies in the tin: butternut squash, aubergine, red onion and red pepper – you could throw in some bashed up cloves of garlic too if you like.
 Make sure your veggies are starting to roast nicely before you add the lamb chops, as the chops don’t need as long to roast.
 I like to roast the veggies first for 15 minutes and then add the lamb and cook for a further 15 minutes – the lamb should be just pink inside and the veggies slightly charred.